drfraker/listen-360-plugin/README.md

 Install the plugin to your wordpress site, set up the plugin and enter the shortcode on any page you wish to show your reviews on.

-If you need help with install ... reach me on twitter.com  @dustin_fraker or submit an issue here on github.
+If you have troubles installing or find a bug please let me know by opening an issue.

 Have fun!